odoo/documentation/content/applications/websites/website/configuration/translate.rst

       :alt: Add a language to your website.

 #.
 Click the :guilabel:`Languages` field and select the required language from the drop-down list.
-   Repeat this step for each additional language.
+   Ticking the :guilabel:`Websites to translate` checkboxes allows users to change your website’s navigation to another language using the language selector.

 #.
 Click the :guilabel:`Add` button.

+Repeat the steps for each additional language.

 .. tip::
+   - You might need  to refresh your page to see the new language.
-   You can also edit your website's languages from the backend, in the :guilabel:`Settings`.
+   - You can also edit your website's languages from the backend, in the :guilabel:`Settings`.
 Go to :menuselection:`Website –> Configuration –> Settings` and add/remove the required languages in the :guilabel:`Languages` field, in the :guilabel:`Website info` section.

 .. _translate/default-language: